jamesjliang/TopicGemini/README.md

 ## Inputs and Outputs
 Input : Text Corpus
-Output: Topic Hierarchy of Corpus.
-        - with RAG supplemented summarisations for finer granularity topic information.
+Output: Topic Hierarchy of Corpus - with RAG supplemented summarisations for finer granularity topic information.